COVID-19 Updates: State of public health emergency declared.

 - If approved, you will receive a TEFU exemption certificate.

-How to file for a fuel tax rebate
+File for a fuel tax rebate

 Situations where entities may apply for a TEFU rebate include: